Google shares slide but analysts stay upbeat

-Shares of Google Inc fell 8 percent after the Internet giant posted a rare quarterly earnings miss and said money paid by marketers for its search ads decreased for the first time in two years.
+Jan 20 Shares of Google Inc (GOOG.O) fell 8 percent after the Internet giant posted a rare quarterly earnings miss and said money paid by marketers for its search ads decreased for the first time in two years.

 Google shares were down $50.77 at $588.80 in late morning trade on Friday on the Nasdaq.
 They had touched a low of $584.81.
 It was the stock's biggest percentage fall in 9 months.